Joint Modelling of Astrophysical Systematics for Cosmology with LSST Cosmic Shear: Results

 For this, we generated Fisher forecasts that correspond to the scenarios we are interested in at this instance: an analysis which fixes LF parameters in IA modelling (denoted as SRD) and one where they are varied (denoted as SRD+LF).
 Each of the two scenarios are explored in terms of the LSST forecasting years 1 and 10, which makes up four analyses in total.
 In other words, the forecasting setup is exactly the same for the SRD and SRD+LF case (for corresponding years) and the only difference is that in the SRD+LF scenario, we vary the LF parameters.

-Since we aim to underscore the importance of including luminosity function parameters in the forecast, we analyze the resulting Fisher matrices to extract the $1-\sigma$ errors on parameters.
+Since we aim to understand the importance of including luminosity function parameters in the forecast, we analyze the resulting Fisher matrices to extract the $1-\sigma$ errors on parameters.
 To quantitatively assess the impact of this inclusion, we compute the fractional difference between the SRD and SRD+LF scenarios for these errors on the parameters.
 This is defined as:

 In Eq. \ref{eq:fractional_difference}, $\sigma$ represents a $1\sigma$ error on parameter $\theta$, where $X$ and $Y$ denote the forecasting scenarios, with $Y$ being the benchmark.
-This approach allows us to specifically highlight the differences in forecast accuracy attributable to the inclusion of luminosity function parameters, thereby emphasizing their significance in cosmological analyses.
+This approach allows us to specifically highlight the differences in forecast accuracy attributable to the inclusion of luminosity function parameters.
 The fractional percentage differences (henceforth referred to as `differences') for each parameter are presented in Fig. \ref{fig:srdlf_stats}.
-The differences for the Year 1 (Y1) forecast are indicated by yellow squares, while those for Year 10 (Y10) are shown with pink circles.
-To aid in interpreting the plot, a line indicating a 20\% difference is included, serving as a reference point to assess the significance of the differences observed.
+The differences for the Year 1 (Y1) forecast are indicated by green squares, while those for Year 10 (Y10) are shown with teal circles.
+To aid in interpreting the plot, a line indicating a 20\% difference is included.